tbanks45/ticket-lifecycle/README.md

 </p>
 <p>
   This is the same ticket from the previous two examples.
-Here I am explaining, Jane Doe, that a systems engineer corrected the issue causing the online mobile banking issue.
+Here I am explaining, as Jane Doe, that a systems engineer corrected the issue causing the online mobile banking issue.
 I closed the ticket by changing the ticket status to "Resolved".
 </p>
 <br />